 For dynamic grant, the number of retransmissions of a TB is up to the gNB.

-For configured grant, the maximum number of times that a TB can be retransmitted using the resources provided by the configured grant is configured per priority per configured grant.
+For configured grant, the number of retransmissions of a TB is up to the gNB.

 Proposal 6: A sl- configuredGrantTimer is introduced in SL CG to avoid HARQ process ID ambiguous.